 This session is the first of four that focuses on ethical development.
 This one uses the metaphor of a garden and growing plants to explore how it is that we can develop the positive qualities we want to see in ourselves.
 The youth engage in a continuum (spectrum) activity that introduces the concept of character.
 They brainstorm actions, traits, and emotions that are part of good character and consider how these can be nurtured and reinforced.
 The Faith in Action segment guides youth to imagine tools to help grow good character through their actions, and challenges them to use them.

 This session will:

-- Explore the ethics of character development
+Explore the process of human character development and our agency in it

-- Differentiate between bad and good character
+Differentiate and examine overlaps between bad and good character traits

-- Practice making ethical decisions
+Optional: Practice making ethical decisions